-OM-2.1 Introduction
+OM-2.1 Outsourcing Arrangements

+OM-2.1.1 This Chapter sets out the

-OM-2.1.1 This Chapter sets out the CBB's approach to outsourcing by licensees.
+This Chapter sets out the CBB's approach to outsourcing by licensees.
 It also sets out various requirements that licensees must address when considering outsourcing an activity or function.

-In the context of this Chapter, 'outsourcing' means an arrangement whereby a third party performs on behalf of a licensee an activity which was previously undertaken by the licensee itself (or in the case of a new activity, one which commonly would have been performed internally by the licensee).
+In the context of this Chapter, 'outsourcing' means an arrangement whereby a third party performs on behalf of a licensee an activity which commonly would have been performed internally by the licensee.
 Examples of services that are typically outsourced include data processing, cloud services, customer call centres and back-office related activities.